 While North Americans are familiar with the following concept, Europeans may not be.

 - Managua is not a cute colonial town – it’s an ugly Central American capital city.
 The core center is of no interest.
 It has a few parks, a lovely cathedral, an ugly waterfront, and old malls.
 Nobody wants to live there

 - The upper-middle-class suburbs (“money”) are where you will find what people want: new malls, American fast food outlets, bars, and restaurants.
 If you wish to live in Managua and have the budget, this is where you would want to live.

 - The area called Bolonia (“Free security”) is an area that was not recommended by any agent I met.
 The area was cheaper than the “money area,” and the houses were older.
 What I found interesting is that there were army and police checkpoints on every second street 24/7.
 The area has ministries and governmental interests, so security is tight.
 In a city where crime is a concern, free security combined with cheap real estate can appeal to some.

 Another very North American aspect is that housing is disposable.
 Rich people move into a neighbourhood when it’s brand new, stay there ten to fifteen years, and then gradually migrate to the “newest” and “coolest” suburb with the latest bars and restaurants.

 If you keep a house for a long time, bear in mind that there is higher depreciation than Europeans would typically expect, and your tenant profile will go down in quality as the years go by.

 Incredibly good value real estate in Managua

-As I wrote in my previous articles, the market has been dead for a couple years now, and there are deals to be had in terms of overall value for money.
+As I wrote in my previous articles, the real estate investment market in Managua has been dead for a couple of years now, and there are deals to be had regarding overall value for money.

 The listings are endless, especially in the higher end segment.
 You can negotiate hard.